 When your muscles waste away, physicians classify the condition as “muscle atrophy”.

-There are many reasons, but the main reason for muscle wasting and muscle atrophy is a lack of physical activity.
+There are many reasons, but the main reason for muscle wasting is a lack of physical activity.

 It usually happens due to a disease or injury that makes it impossible for you to move.

 Table of Contents

 The signs and symptoms are easy to spot, on ourselves, and on others as well.

 Muscles become weak and will eventually atrophy.

 The signs of atrophy from disuse are usually flabby muscles.

 Signs and symptoms of neurogenic muscle atrophy are a bit more challenging and difficult for recognizing 1.

 Physicians classify it as “postural muscle weakness”.